The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Local fibrant replacement, concordance and mapping spaces

 \end{myenumerate} \end{theorem}

-\begin{proof} For claim~(1), we consider the injective case first.
-The projective case then follows immediately from Corollary~\ref{st:mapping spaces in p and i}.
-Using that every object in $\scH_\infty^{i I}$ is cofibrant, we have the following isomorphisms in $\rmh \sSet$:
+\begin{proof} It suffices to consider one of the model structures by Proposition~\ref{st:same weqs} and the fact that the mapping spaces in a model category depend only on the underlying relative category (see before Corollary~\ref{st:mapping spaces in p and i}).
+For claim~(1), we consider the injective model structure.
+Using that every object in $\scH^{i I}$ is cofibrant, we have the following isomorphisms in $\rmh \sSet$:

 The first isomorphism is merely the fact that $\sSet$ is a simplicial model category in which every object is cofibrant.
 In the second isomorphism, we use the fact that $S_e \dashv R_e$ is a simplicial adjunction.
 To see the third isomorphism, we use the weak equivalence \smash{$\cc^i_{|G} \colon G \weq \Cc^i(G)$} from Proposition~\ref{st:fib rep via concordance}.
-Since both $S_e$ and $R^\sSet$ are homotopical functors, and since $R_e$ preserves fibrant objects, the morphism \smash{$R_e R^\sSet S_e (\cc^i_{|G})$} is a weak equivalence between fibrant objects in $\scH_\infty^{i I}$, which is thus preserved by $\ul{\scH}_\infty(F, -)$.
-The fourth isomorphism stems from the fact that $S_e \dashv R_e$ is a Quillen equivalence, so that the canonical natural transformation $1_{\scH_\infty} \longrightarrow R_e R^\sSet S_e$ is a weak equivalence in $\scH_\infty^{i I}$ on every cofibrant object---that is, it is a weak equivalence on every object, since all objects in $\scH_\infty^{i I}$ are cofibrant.
-Further, its component at the object $\Cc^i(G)$ is a weak equivalence between fibrant objects in $\scH_\infty^{i I}$, which is again preserved by $\ul{\scH}_\infty(F, -)$.
-The final isomorphism directly follows from the insight that $\Cc^i$ is a fibrant replacement functor for $\scH_\infty^{i I}$ (Proposition~\ref{st:fib rep via concordance}).
+Since both $S_e$ and $R^\sSet$ are homotopical functors, and since $R_e$ preserves fibrant objects, the morphism \smash{$R_e R^\sSet S_e (\cc^i_{|G})$} is a weak equivalence between fibrant objects in $\scH^{i I}$, which is thus preserved by $\ul{\scH}(F, -)$.
+The fourth isomorphism stems from the fact that $S_e \dashv R_e$ is a Quillen equivalence, so that the canonical natural transformation $1_{\scH} \longrightarrow R_e R^\sSet S_e$ is a weak equivalence in $\scH^{i I}$ on every cofibrant object---that is, it is a weak equivalence on every object, since all objects in $\scH^{i I}$ are cofibrant.
+Further, its component at the object $\Cc^i(G)$ is a weak equivalence between fibrant objects in $\scH^{i I}$, which is again preserved by $\ul{\scH}(F, -)$.
+The final isomorphism directly follows from the insight that $\Cc^i$ is a fibrant replacement functor for $\scH^{i I}$ (Proposition~\ref{st:fib rep via concordance}).

 Claim~(2) then follows from the fact that every object in $\Top$ is fibrant and that every object of $\sSet$ is cofibrant: if $K,L \in \sSet$, then there are canonical isomorphisms in $\rmh \sSet$